UoM-RAICo1/raico-docs/source/robots/Mobile Robots/HusarionRosbot2Pro/index.rst

 rapid development and versatility.
 It features LIDAR, an RGB-D camera, an IMU, encoders, and distance sensors.
 This affordable platform serves as a base for custom service robots, inspection robots, and swarm robotics.

-This document provides usage instructions for the robot and how to use it with ROS.
+This document provides usage instructions for the robot and how to use it with ROS2.

     .. toctree::